uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    :width: 500

-The student continues to try scoring the sample response until the student's scoring for all criteria matches the instructor's scoring.
+The student continues to try scoring the sample response until the student's scoring for all criteria matches the scoring in the rubric.

 For more information, see :ref:`PA Student Training Step`.